sharppy/SHARPpy/docs/source/install.rst

 ----------

-The Anaconda Python Distribution can be downloaded here: https://store.continuum.io/cshop/anaconda/ We recommend you download the *Python 3.6* version of the Anaconda Python distribution.
+The Anaconda Python Distribution can be downloaded here: https://store.continuum.io/cshop/anaconda/ We recommend you download the *Python 3.6 or 3.7* version of the Anaconda Python distribution.
 SHARPpy is primarily tested using this distribution.

 .. prompt:: bash